your life story do you trust the almighty author

 Trust the author of your story.

 Ephesians 2:4-10 sums up these ideas well.
 We can trust the author of our stories because He loves us and is rich in mercy.
 His grace saves us.
-We are his handiwork, created to do good works that God authored in advance for us.
-We may not understand why we have to experience injustices and pain in our life stories.
+We are his handiwork, created to do good works God has prepared for us.
+We may not understand why we must experience injustices and pain in our life stories.
 However, we can trust that the author is using all the events of our lives for good.

 While we cannot trust the almighty author to write happy and sweet events, we know His Spirit will grow love, joy, peace, patience, kindness, goodness, gentleness, faithfulness, and self-control through our stories.
 Our life stories can be fruitful.
 (Galatians 5:22-23).